jack-guan/skin-disease-classifier/README.md

 # skin-disease-classifier

-use case:  a classifier to identify the skin disease based on the text-based symptons --- to do: add image detection language/lib: Python:  scikit-learn/matplotlab/opencv a https://medicine.uiowa.edu/dermatology/education/clinical-skin-disease-images b http://www.orlandoskindoc.com/pitted%20keratolysis.htm
+use case:  a classifier to identify the disease based on the text-based symptons --- to do: add image detection language/lib: Python:  scikit-learn/matplotlab/opencv a https://medicine.uiowa.edu/dermatology/education/clinical-skin-disease-images b http://www.orlandoskindoc.com/pitted%20keratolysis.htm